What Concrete Makes Worse

 Linear cleanup is verbose because every resource lifetime is explicit.
 That explicitness is why the alloc report works, why the compiler can tell you exactly where allocation happens and through which call chain.

-No closures is painful because it eliminates a natural composition pattern.
-That elimination is why all data flow is visible, why capabilities are trackable through the call graph, why the proof surface is not contaminated by hidden captures.
+No hidden-capture closures is painful because it eliminates a natural composition pattern.
+That elimination is why all data flow is visible, why callback capabilities are trackable through the call graph, why the proof surface is not contaminated by invisible captures.

 The missing ecosystem is the cost of building a new language instead of extending an existing one.
 That independence is why the grammar is LL(1), why capabilities are built in from the start, why the compiler can be an oracle instead of a gatekeeper.

-These are not separate tradeoffs.
-They are the same tradeoff viewed from different angles.
+These are not separate tradeoffs; they are the same one viewed from different angles.
 You cannot have the reports without the verbosity.
-You cannot have the trackable call graph without giving up closures.
+You cannot have the trackable call graph without making callback state explicit.
 You cannot have a language designed for machine reasoning without starting from scratch.

 For firmware, security boundaries, cryptographic policy, safety-critical components, I still think the tradeoff is right.
 The previous articles in this series explain why.
 This one explains what it costs.
 Both are true at the same time.